 Danielle grew up in Columbia County and staying close to family and friends is important to her.
 She currently lives in Castleton, NY with her husband and young daughter.
 Danielle brings her belief in the essential nature of close relationships to the classroom, where children are guided to love and respect one another.

-Lauren Liberati-Conant, Team Teacher, Red Foxes and Gray Wolves (4-8) is a dual-certified New York state licensed teacher, with certification in Educational Theater (K-12) and English (7-12).
+Lauren Liberati-Conant, Red Fox (4-5) Teacher is a dual-certified New York state licensed teacher, with certification in Educational Theater (K-12) and English (7-12).
 She received her Master of Arts degree from New York University in 2009, and her Bachelor of Fine Arts in Acting from Rutgers University in 1999.
 Lauren happily taught the Gray Wolves from 2012 – December 2014 before going on maternity leave.
 She is delighted to be back for her fourth year at Mountain Road School and organizing the theater program.
 Before coming to Mountain Road Lauren taught at an urban middle school called Achievement Academy Charter School in Albany, NY where she taught Latin, English and Math.

 Her most fulfilling theater work to date has been here at Mountain Road School where she has co -written and directed school plays, The Twelfth Stone (2013) and The Egg (2014) with her students.
 Students take on the roles of playwrights, directors, prop masters, costume designers, scenic artists, stage managers and runners.

-Betsy Feathers, Student Affairs and Development Coordinator: Betsy has been a parent and board member at MRS for 15 years and has led fundraising efforts during that time.
+Betsy Feathers, Student Affairs, Middle School, and Development Coordinator has been a parent and board member at MRS for 15 years and has led fundraising efforts during that time.
 She has a BA from Hamilton College and a MA in Psychology from Goddard College.
-Betsy’s duties range from behavioral intervention (which is her expertise) to wiping sticky hand prints off the walls.
+Betsy’s duties range from behavioral intervention and classroom support to grant writing.
+She also organizes and coordinates the Middle School Program.